oogt/react-wordpress-docker/README.md

 This will fire up a simple Express server with Next.js for Server Side Rendering (SSR).
 The React application will open automatically on http://localhost:3000

-To deploy a fresh build to S3, run:
+To deploy a fresh build to Now (staging environment), run:
 `make deploy-frontend`

+To deploy a fresh build to Now and alias it to its production URL (defined in `now.json`), run:
+`make deploy-frontend-prod`

 ## Environments
 ### Local